-Dusty old inscriptions, the scholar's delight, but do they have import for modern man?
-Apostolos Pierris invites world-renowned philosophers to the Symposia Philosophiae Antiquae to frame the argument.
-By Karen Lee
+Dusty old inscriptions may be the scholar's delight, but do they have any real import for modern man?
+Apostolos Pierris answers with a resounding 'yes' and invites world-renowned philosophers in the Symposia Philosophiae Antiquae to support the argument.
+Karen Lee draws Pierris out in extended conversation about the work.